akr2002/blog/content/post/install-arch-linux-in-virtual-machine.md

 ---

-Installing Arch Linux on a KVM/QEMU virtual macin eis a fairly startightforward process.
+Installing Arch Linux on a KVM/QEMU virtual machine is a fairly startightforward process.
 We will use command line approach in this post.

 <!--more-->